 When the body becomes impure, one should not say that he is evil.
 He should not become depressed and lose all hope of improving.
-One should follow the dictum from the Ethics of Our Fathers: "Do not consider yourself wicked."
-That is, do not feel as if all roads to improvement are closed; seek the correct road and Hashem will assist.
+Rather, one should follow the dictum from Pirkei Avos: "Do not consider yourself wicked."
+That is to say, do not feel as if all roads to improvement are closed; seek the correct road and Hashem will assist.

-PREEMINENCE OF SPEECH
+POWER OF SPEECH